Epithelioid Mesothelioma

 If you or a loved one has been diagnosed with epithelioid mesothelioma, you may qualify for compensation to cover expenses and find peace of mind.

 1. Mesothelioma lawsuits: You may be able to seek compensation from manufacturers of asbestos-containing products by filing a lawsuit.
-These lawsuits typically reach settlements worth $1 million or more, allowing you to avoid the hassle of an in-court trial.
+These lawsuits typically reach settlements worth $1 million or more, allowing you to avoid the hassle of a trial.

 2. Asbestos trust funds: Many asbestos companies have established trust funds to compensate victims and avoid lawsuits.
 There’s $30 billion available in trusts right now.

 3. Veterans benefits: Veterans with mesothelioma may be eligible for benefits from the U.S. Department of Veterans Affairs (VA).
-These benefits include monthly disability compensation and free or inexpensive medical care.
+These benefits include monthly payouts worth over $4,000 a month and free or inexpensive medical care.

 Find Help for an Epithelioid Mesothelioma Diagnosis

 You don’t have to face epithelioid mesothelioma alone.
-Lung Cancer Group can help anyone with mesothelioma, lung cancer, or other asbestos-related diseases get the resources they need.
+Lung Cancer Group can help anyone with mesothelioma, lung cancer, or other asbestos-related diseases get the resources they deserve.

-If you qualify, our team can help you seek:
+If you qualify, our team can help you pursue:

-• The best epithelial mesothelioma treatments and doctors near you
+• Top epithelial mesothelioma treatments and doctors near you

 • Compensation to cover expenses